 'Iris Field' was made at the same time as such key works by Tillers as 'Antipodean Manifesto', which also appropriates de Chirico's 'Metaphysical Interior with setting sun', 1971, as well as referring to other related De Chirico paintings from the same period.
 'Antipodean Manifesto', as the title implies, overlays the De Chirico with images from Australian, and specifically Aboriginal, Art.
 'Iris Field' however has many human eyes painted over the De Chirico, which become the field of irises.
 The eyes float across the painting, regarding us as we look at the work.
 They recall the history of depicting eyes in art - from medieval representations to the 'evil eye' amulets of the Mediterranean - as well as suggesting Tiller's own act of closely looking at de Chirico's art.
 De Chirico influenced the surrealists and the field of eyes in this painting is undoubtedly also surreal in nature.

 Christie's, Australia Pty.
 Ltd., Christie's Australia.
 Contemporary Art.
 Melbourne 24 May 2005, Melbourne, 2005, 30-31, 31 (colour illus.).

-Anthony Bond (England; Australia) (Editor), The Australian Bicentennial Perspecta, Domain, 1987, 114.
+Jennifer Slayter, The Australian Bicentennial Perspecta, text, Sydney, 1987, 114.

 See all 18 works